DigitalHistory/dhu235/website/content/assignment/reflection-2-handout.md

 The [TEI website](https://tei-c.org/) has extensive information about the TEI standard, but is extremely technical.
 [TEI By Example](http://teibyexample.org/modules/TBED04v00.htm) can be quite helpful, but again, is very detailed.
 The full text of _[What is the Text Encoding Initiative](https://books.openedition.org/oep/426)_ is available online and may also be helpful.
 The University of Nebraska's  [Basic Guide to Text Encoding](https://cdrh.unl.edu/articles/basicguide) is a lightweight introduction that may be easier to follow than any of the above!

-## Reading {#reading}
+## Reading Hints {#reading}

-1. Content: Read your passage.
+-   Content: Read your passage.
 Flag any parts that are unclear or mysterious or confusing.
 Summarize its content in one sentence.

-2. Style: Look for:
+-   Style: Look for:
-    1.  verbal patterns (e.g. sentences with the same shape) : what are they?
+    -   verbal patterns (e.g. sentences with the same shape) : what are they?
 What is their effect?

-    2.  sensory imagery (e.g. references to what you can see, hear, touch, feel): any patterns?
+    -   sensory imagery (e.g. references to what you can see, hear, touch, feel): any patterns?
 What do they do for the poem?

-3. Theme: if you had to summarize the theme of your passage in one word, what would that word be?
+-   Theme: if you had to summarize the theme of your passage in one word, what would that word be?
 How does style support or embody theme?

 ## Encoding {#encoding}